-Kaizen Physiotherapy Group goes virtual with help of Digital Main Street
+Kaizen Physiotherapy Group goes virtual with help of Digital Main Street (EN)

 Kingston’s UNDR for Men isn’t used to the quiet.
 Underwear stores ask a certain level of energy, or rather, this one does.

 During Pride it fills up with patrons and Father’s day and holidays draw unique clientele.
 But all those would-be celebrations have passed quietly, and it feels weird, says Cindy Baker.